English at KS3

-The curriculum we have developed includes opportunities for students to read a range of modern and classic fiction, two sets of themed poetry and several plays.
+The curriculum we have developed includes opportunities for students to read a range of modern and classic fiction, three sets of themed poetry and several plays.
 In addition, we have identified several half terms where students concentrate on reading non-fiction texts critically.

 We have mapped out the curriculum so that students cover all of the essential skills they need in order to succeed at GCSE.

-Students will be formally assessed in English each half term, they will carry out tasks that have been developed using the same wording or format as the tasks used at GCSE.
+Students will be formally assessed in English each half term.
+They will carry out tasks that have been developed using the same wording or format as the tasks used at GCSE.
 In addition, students will be regularly given feedback on their written accuracy, to ensure that their spelling, punctuation and grammar improves.

 English at KS4

 At Babington, we aim for all students to study English Language and English Literature at GCSE.

 We offer the AQA syllabuses for both English Language and English Literature.

 In summary, in English Language, students will develop an ability to read critically and to respond to unseen literary extracts and non-fiction texts.
 They will learn to write for an audience and purpose and will develop their creative writing skills, too.
 In Literature, students will study one pre-twentieth century text, one modern text, a whole Shakespeare play, a collection of themed poetry.
 Students will also develop the ability to respond to poems that they have never seen before.

 Typically, the texts studied at Babington are: